 All questions concerning application process, requirements, or materials should be sent by email to DirectingFellowship@roundabouttheatre.org.
 No phone calls, please.

-An Information Session will be held on Tuesday, February 26th from 6:00 – 7:00pm in the Langworthy Lounge of the American Airlines Theatre, 227 West 42nd Street.
+An Information Session will be held on Wednesday, January 8th from 6:00 – 7:00pm in the Langworthy Lounge of the American Airlines Theatre, 227 West 42nd Street.
 If you have any questions about the application or Fellowship itself, you are welcome to attend.
 RSVP not required, but encouraged, and you can do so here.
-The current and past Fellows will be available, as will Roundabout’s Director of New Play Development, Jill Rafson, who supervises the program.
-If you are not able to attend the info session, feel free to reach out to DirectingFellowship@roundabouttheatre.org with any questions.
+Current and past Fellows will be available, as will Roundabout’s Associate Artistic Director, Jill Rafson, who supervises the program.
+If you are not able to attend the information session, feel free to reach out to DirectingFellowship@roundabouttheatre.org with any questions.